Create spider templates#

 ../../../_images/open-project.png

-2. Click Spiders → Create spider, and under E-commerce, click Select.
+3. Click Spiders → Create spider, and in the 1st E-commerce box, click Select.

 Virtual spiders make it easier to run and monitor jobs when the same spider needs to be called with different arguments on a regular basis.